schlpbch/rsc-firststeps/README.md

 ### GraphQL with Supabase

-Querying all tutorials data with graphql:
+Querying all tutorials with graphql:

 ```graphql
 {